 A note from Liberty

-Thank you for visiting this page and being curious about how to bring more of your gifts into the world.
+Thank you for visiting this page and being curious about how to create more of the life, and the world, that you want to live in.
 I am passionate about supporting individuals and communities in reaching their full creative potential of liberation at all steps of their journey.
-In my coaching practice I encourage my clients to connect with themselves and their natural creative gifts to cultivate more balance and authenticity.
+In my coaching and organizing practices alike I encourage my clients to connect with themselves and their natural creative gifts to cultivate more balance and authenticity.

 When I was young I connected deeply to the forest near my house.
 I marveled at its beauty and abundance, like a perfect work of art.
 I observed how everything was in a constant balancing act and beings used their niches to produce their unique artful phenomena.
 Since then, the line between art and nature, and therefore my creative process, blurred.
 Now I practice living life like a master art piece experiencing the full color, depth and magic available to me.